 time efficiently during the research process, resulting in a sharable

-researcher, is President of the Board for Certification of
+immediate past-president of the Board for Certification of Genealogists.

 of Pittsburgh (GRIP), instructs for Boston University’s Genealogical

 Research Certificate course and at the Salt Like Institute of

 Genealogy.
 She is coordinator of the Professional Genealogy course for